oliviaisarobot/coding-cheatsheets/JS/vuejs.md

 `{{ message }}`

+It can also be used for simple Javascript expressions, but it will only evaluate single line expressions or ternary expressions.

+`{{ ok ?
+'YES' : 'NO' }}`

-### Data binding
+### Directives and data binding

-Data binding allows us to bind data to different attributes of the DOM elements for example, that don't work with regular interpolation.
+The *v-* prefix grants access to a veriety of directives.
+Some of these directives take arguments, and enabled data binding, which allows us to bind data to different attributes of the DOM elements.
+Interpolation can't be used with directives.

 `<a v-bind:href="url">Link</a>`